 To decide the best interests of the child, courts will want some information about the type of relationship each parent has with the child, as well as information about other close relationships the child may have.
 They will want information about which parent the child is now living with, details about their relationship with that parent and the home environment.
 The court will also want information about the other parent's relationship with the child and details about how they spend their time together.
-The court will want information about each parent's ability to be a good parent to their child.
+The court will want information about each parent's ability and willingness to care for and meet the needs of the child.

-The court will generally find that it is desirable for both parents to be involved in their child's life and that both have a role to play in issues such as discipline, schooling, cultural, religious or spiritual guidance, health matters and activities.
+In many cases the court will find that it is desirable for both parents to be involved in their child's life and play a role in decisions about discipline, schooling, cultural, religious or spiritual guidance, health matters and activities.
 They will want information about each parent's ability to allow, encourage and facilitate contact with the other parent, unless it would be harmful.